Reviewed by

 Last updated

-Trademark Assignment is the legal process of transferring ownership of a registered or applied-for trademark from one party (the assignor) to another (the assignee).
-Section 37 of the Trade Marks Act, 1999, grants the proprietor the right to assign or transfer a trademark, with or without the goodwill of the business.
+A trademark assignment is the formal legal process of transferring ownership of a registered or pending trademark from one entity (the assignor) to another (the assignee).
+Section 37 of the Trade Marks Act, 1999, allows the owner to transfer trademark rights to another party.
+The transfer passes the legal rights to use, monetize, and protect the trademark.
+The assignment must be recorded with the Indian Trademark Registry through Form TM-P.

 Types of Trademark Assignment in India